|

 Evidence of Search for Permanent Housing

 The AU must provide evidence of a search for permanent housing while receiving THA.
-The EW must issue a Permanent Housing Search Document (CW 74) to the AU to document the search.
+The SSBS must issue a Permanent Housing Search Document (CW 74) to the AU to document the search.

 - Prior to receiving the second or subsequent THA payment, the AU must make a minimum of one contact with prospective landlords for each day the AU received THA, unless the AU has good cause for not searching for permanent housing.